SE-ML/se-ml.github.io/_best_practices/01-input-data-complete.md

 survey_question: Q33
 ---

-Besides performing [sanity checks](/best_practices/01-sanity_check/) on the input data, it is recommended to constantly check for data evolution.
+Besides performing <a href="/best_practices/01-sanity_check/">sanity checks</a> on the input data, it is recommended to constantly check for data evolution.
 In a constantly evolving environment, data will also evolve over time.
 For example, your user distribution per geographical regions may change with time and lead to future biases towards over-representative regions.

 Continuously check that: